quicwg/base-drafts/draft-ietf-quic-transport.md

 over time.
 The largest UDP payload an endpoint sends at any given time is referred to as the endpoint's maximum packet size.

-QUIC depends on a PMTU of at least 1280 bytes.
-This is the IPv6 minimum size
+An endpoint SHOULD use Datagram Packetization Layer PMTU Discovery ({{!DPLPMTUD=I-D.ietf-tsvwg-datagram-plpmtud}}) or implement Path MTU Discovery (PMTUD) {{!RFC1191}} {{!RFC8201}} to determine whether the path to a destination will support a desired message size without fragmentation.
+In the absence of these mechanisms, QUIC endpoints SHOULD NOT send IP packets larger than the minimum QUIC packet size.

+All QUIC
-{{?RFC8200}} and is also supported by most modern IPv4 networks.
-All QUIC packets (except for PMTU probe packets) SHOULD be sized to fit within the maximum packet size to avoid the packet being fragmented or dropped
+packets (except for PMTUD/DPLPMTUD probe packets) SHOULD be sized to fit within the maximum packet size to avoid the packet being fragmented or dropped
 {{?RFC8085}}.

-An endpoint SHOULD use Datagram Packetization Layer PMTU Discovery ({{!DPLPMTUD=I-D.ietf-tsvwg-datagram-plpmtud}}) or implement Path MTU Discovery (PMTUD) {{!RFC1191}} {{!RFC8201}} to determine whether the path to a destination will support a desired message size without fragmentation.

-In the absence of these mechanisms, QUIC endpoints SHOULD NOT send IP packets larger than 1280 bytes.
-Assuming the minimum IP header size, this results in a QUIC maximum packet size of 1232 bytes for IPv6 and 1252 bytes for IPv4.
-A QUIC implementation MAY be more conservative in computing the QUIC maximum packet size to allow for unknown tunnel overheads or IP header options/extensions.
+If a QUIC endpoint determines that the PMTU between any pair of local and remote IP addresses has fallen below the minimum QUIC packet size, it MUST immediately cease sending QUIC packets, except for
+PMTUD or DPLPMTUD probe packets, on the affected path.
+An endpoint MAY terminate the connection if an alternative path cannot be found.

 Each pair of local and remote addresses could have a different PMTU.
 QUIC implementations that implement any kind of PMTU discovery therefore SHOULD maintain a maximum packet size for each combination of local and remote IP addresses.

-If a QUIC endpoint determines that the PMTU between any pair of local and remote IP addresses has fallen below the size needed to support the smallest allowed maximum packet size, it MUST immediately cease sending QUIC packets, except for PMTU probe packets, on the affected path.
-An endpoint MAY terminate the connection if an alternative path cannot be found.
+A QUIC
+implementation MAY be more conservative in computing the maximum packet size to allow for unknown tunnel overheads or IP header options/extensions.

-## ICMP Packet Too Big Messages {#icmp-pmtud}
+### Handling of ICMP PTB Messages by PMTUD {#icmp-pmtud}

-PMTU discovery {{!RFC1191}} {{!RFC8201}} relies on reception of ICMP messages (e.g., IPv6 Packet Too Big messages) that indicate when a packet is dropped because it is larger than the local router MTU.
+PMTUD {{!RFC1191}} {{!RFC8201}} relies on reception of ICMP messages (e.g., IPv6 Packet Too Big messages) that indicate when a packet is dropped because it is larger than the local router MTU.
 DPLPMTUD can also optionally use these messages.
 This use of ICMP messages is potentially vulnerable to off-path